Apfelmus1337/hv23-writeup/04/README.md

 # [HV23.04] Bowser

+## Introduction

+Difficulty: Easy<br>
+Author: veganjay

+Santa has heard that some kids appreciate a video game as a christmas gift.
+He would rather have the kids solve some CTF challenges, so he took some inspiration and turned it into a challenge.
+Can you save the princess?

+## Solution

 This was the first reversing challenge, we are given an executable called bowser, which prints a big ASCII-Art of Bowser, there's also a really simple check for a supplied `argv[1]`, but after supplying `mario`, which should be correct according to BinaryNinja, we are given `Sorry, your flag is in another castle.`

 BinaryNinja decompile: